flozz/yoga-image-optimizer/README.rst

     * Speeded up thumbnail loading on Linux by using already generated thumbnails from the shared cache
     * Speeded up thumbnail generation using BOX sampling instead of LANCZOS
+    * Displayed a warning icon if the output image is larger than the input one

   * Bugfix / Code Improvement: